 INCARCERATED MDC–T deputy national chairman Morgan Komichi, who has been in remand prison since July 28 following his arrest on charges of fraud and contravening the Electoral Act after he was found in possession of tamper-proof ballot papers, yesterday made a fresh bail application citing change of circumstances from the time of his arrest.

-Through his lawyer Andrew Makoni, Komichi argued that since voting was done and the election results for the July 31 poll released, his continued stay in custody was no
+Through his lawyer Andrew Makoni, Komichi argued that since voting was done and the election results for the July 31 poll released, his continued stay in custody was no longer warranted.

 He also contended that chances were very high that he would be appointed a senator in the new government.